Opportunity International Australia is committed to protecting your privacy.

 Disclosure of personal information to overseas recipients

-Additionally, some activities, such as Insight Trips to see our programs in India, the Philippines, Indonesia or other countries, may require us to disclose your personal information to third parties based overseas.
-For example, your name, date of birth and passport details may be provided to our partners or their suppliers to book flights and accommodation when you visit their countries.
+Additionally, some activities, such as Insight Trips to see our programs in India, the Philippines, Indonesia, Bangladesh or other countries, may require us to disclose your personal information to third parties based overseas.
+For example, your name, date of birth and passport details may be provided to our partners or their suppliers to book flights and accommodation when you visit their countries (but only with your prior consent).

 While reasonable steps are taken to protect your personal information, we cannot guarantee overseas recipients will comply with the Australian Privacy Principles.
 In these instances, we will notify you and seek your express consent prior to disclosing your information to an overseas recipient.
 We will also advise you at the time your consent is sought that we cannot guarantee that the overseas recipients will comply with the Australian Privacy Principles.